Why are electric and hybrid electric vehicles more efficient than conventional ones?

 The downside of electric vehicles compared to conventional vehicles is the energy source.
 ICEs use some form of hydrocarbon based fuel as an energy source.
 Fuels have high energy densities (34-38 MJ/L, 45 MJ/Kg), they are easy and economical to transfer and store.
 Electricity needs to be stored in batteries which have much lower energy densities (2 MJ/L, 1 MJ/Kg for the case of Lithium Ion), are less economical than fuel tanks and are not are not as easy to recharge (fuel up).
 The amount of batteries needed for an electric car greatly increases the weight of the vehicle which impacts overall performance as well as tire wear and handling.

 Hybrid electric vehicles combine a ICE with an electric motor, generator and battery.
 They are capable of higher efficiencies due to the following:

-Geotab has been successful in supporting hybrid electric vehicles, electric vehicles, and conventional vehicles with start and stop technology.
-Post your questions below if you have any questions or comments regarding Geotab support for a specific electric or hybrid electric vehicle.
+Geotab has been successful in supporting hybrid electric vehicles, plug-in hybrid electric vehicles, electric vehicles and conventional vehicles with start and stop technology.

 If you liked this post, let us know!